 But first things first!
 Appetisers here means you’ll always have freshly baked bread, olives and some kind of charcuterie or cheese on offer.
 It’s a Portuguese thing, so do try it.
 Then as a starter try the caspacho, a kind of sloppy gaspacho, the delicious clams cooked with garlic, white wine and coriander (“amêijoas à bulhão pato”) and the scrambled eggs with green asparagus.
 Regarding main dishes we choose plain and simple grilled fish (the catch of the day with a squeeze of lemon will never disappoint!) or açorda, a dish made with stale bread, garlic, herbs and juicy tomato.
 It might sound a bit off, but it tastes like heaven.

 If you are curious and want to learn more about the available trails check the official website Rota Vicentina, where you can filter the information according to your preferences.
 In case you'd like us to come up with a personalised itinerary, we'd be delighted to help!
-Get in touch and we'll come back to you as soon as possible.

 Do you want to get our news ?
 Sign up our monthly newsletter.